Nathaniel Parker Willis: Idlewild

 In 1846, Willis settled near the banks of Canterbury Creek near the Hudson River in New York and named his new home Idlewild.
 When Willis first visited the property, the owners said it had little value and that it was "an idle wild of which nothing could ever be made".
 He built a fourteen-room "cottage", as he called it, at the edge of a plateau by Moodna Creek next to a sudden 200 ft drop into a gorge.
 Willis worked closely with the architect, Calvert Vaux, to carefully plan each gable and piazza to fully take advantage of the dramatic view of the river and mountains.

 Because of failing health Willis spent the remainder of his life chiefly in retirement at Idlewild.
 His wife Cornelia was also recovering from a difficult illness after the birth of their first child together, a son named Grinnell, who was born April 28, 1848.
 They had four other children: Lilian (born April 27, 1850), Edith (born September 28, 1853), Bailey (born May 31, 1857), and a daughter who died only a few minutes after her birth on October 31, 1860.

 In 1850, Cornelia Willis re-hired Harriet Jacobs, a fugitive slave from North Carolina, who had already before been working for the family as Imogen's nanny.
 When her legal owners came to New York in 1852 to force her back into slavery, Cornelia Willis bought her freedom for $300.
 While working for the Willis family at Idlewild, Jacobs wrote her autobiography, published in 1861.
-Her biographer, J.F.Yellin, comments on the irony of the situation: "Idlewild had been conceived as a famous writer's retreat, but its owner never imagined that it was his children's nurse who would create an American classic there".
+Her biographer, Jean Fagan Yellin, comments on the irony of the situation: "Idlewild had been conceived as a famous writer's retreat, but its owner never imagined that it was his children's nurse who would create an American classic there".
 Jacobs stayed with the Willis family until after the publication of her book.
 Cornelia Willis is called a "true ... friend" in the autobiography, and the friendship lasted into the next generation, ending only with the death of Louisa Jacobs at the home of Edith Willis Grinnell in 1917.